 What Is the Outlook for Pancreatic Cancer?

 The American Cancer Society reports that only about 23% of patients with cancer of the exocrine pancreas are still living one year after diagnosis.
-Only about 4% are still living five years after being diagnosed.
+About 8.2% are still alive five years after being diagnosed.